zammad/zammad-user-documentation/extras/checklist.rst

 - Edit the checklist title
 - Edit the checklist items (reorder, rename, add, delete)
-- Delete the complete checklist
+- Remove the complete checklist
-- Re-add a checklist, if there is no existing one
+- Add a checklist, if there is no existing one

 You can perform most of these edit, add and delete actions on different ways:

 - Click on the item text (checklist title or checklist item) to edit it
 - Click on the checkbox to check an item
 - Click on the ︙ or on the "Checklist" title to select actions from the menu
-- To add an item, click on the "Add" button
+- To add an item, click on the "+ Add" button
 - To reorder them, use the corresponding button.
 You can then drag & drop the items via the ≣ handle.